Brick-Seguros/.github/profile/README.md

 - We use Python and Golang for specifics services.

-- We use Google BigQuery as our Datalake.
+- We use Google BigQuery as our DataWarehouse.

 - We use AWS as our main cloud provider.